cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 They continue in this way until processing halts.
 Note that, depending on the
-number of rounds of preparation that are required, there may be one more
+number of rounds of preparation that are required, when one party reaches the
-message to send before the peer can also finish processing (i.e., `outbound !=
+`Finished` state, there may be one more message to send before the peer can
-None`).
+also finish processing (i.e., the outbound message is not `None`).

 ### The Star Topology (Any Number of Aggregators) {#star-topo}

-The ping-pong topology of the previous section is only suitable for VDAFs
+The ping-pong topology of the previous section is only suitable for applications
-involving exactly two Aggregators.
-If the VDAF supports more than two
+of VDAFs involving exactly two Aggregators.
+In applications with more than two
-Aggregators, then the star topology described in this section can
+Aggregators, the star topology described in this section can
 be used instead.

 We again designate an Aggregator to initiate the computation.
 We refer to this